UBC-MDS/DSCI532_violent_crime_app/README.md

 # DSCI 532 Violent Crime App

-A shiny app will allow users to compare the violent crime rates and patterns in violent crime between multiple cities in US.
+A shiny app to allow users to compare the violent crime rates and patterns across multiple US cities.

 ----